The Explore North Thailand Tour – fifteen days

 20 km, total driving time 0,5 hours

 After breakfast, we will embark on a half-day tour of Mae Hong Son and visit the local morning market.
-Next to the market is Wat Hua Wiang, which has a wonderful and characteristic ordination hall.
+Next to the market is Wat Hua Wiang, which has a beautiful and characteristic ordination hall.
 Mae Hong Son was once known as the “Siberia” of Thailand because of its remoteness.

 It is known as the “capital” of the Shan people.

 After lunch, we will drive up to Doi Kong Mu, a small mountain overlooking the town and the airport.
 On top of the mountain is Wat Phra That Doi Kong Mu, a beautiful temple.
 The view from the temple is fantastic.
 We will spend some time here before we will walk down the staircase.
-The rest of the afternoon is free at leisure.
+The rest of the afternoon is free for leisure.

 Day 5 Mae Hong Son – Ban Rak Thai – Mae Hong Son

 90 km, total driving time 3 hours

 A Yunnan Chinese village

 After breakfast, we will continue our Explore North Thailand Tour to Ban Rak Thai, aka Mae Aw.
 This is a community of ethnic Chinese descendants of the Kuomintang (KMT) army, which was defeated in Yunnan in 1949 by the Chinese communists.
 These soldiers crossed the border into Burma and ended up in North Thailand in 1961.
 Ban Rak Thai has a distinctive Chinese atmosphere, and the scenic reservoir was created in 1987.
 Ban Rak Thai is a popular destination for local tourists because of its natural beauty and mild climate.